CloudKlass/Azure-Admin/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     >**Note**: You must upload each file separately.
 After uploading, use dir to ensure both files were successfully uploaded.

-1. **Edit the Parameters file you just uploaded and change the password**.
-If you need help editing the file in the Shell please ask your instructor for assistance.
-As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

 1. From the Cloud Shell pane, run the following to create the first resource group that will be hosting the lab environment (replace the '[Azure_region]' placeholder with the name of an Azure region where you intend to deploy Azure virtual machines)(you can use the "(Get-AzLocation).Location" cmdlet to get the region list):

     ```powershell